-VI.
+VII.
 The Innovation Challenge Fund Call

-UNDP Uganda in partnership with Stanbic Uganda Holdings Limited have initiated an Innovation Challenge Fund Call to provide competitive matching grant awards as well as mentoring, capacity building and entrepreneurship development training to youth owned MSMEs legally recognised under the Laws of Uganda, operating in any of the targeted sectors of agriculture, tourism, development minerals, manufacturing, renewable energy, Information Technology and Creative Industry; with a product or service on the market.
+UNDP Uganda in partnership with Stanbic Uganda Holdings Limited have initiated an Innovation Challenge Fund Call to provide competitive matching grant awards as well as mentoring, capacity building and entrepreneurship development training to youth owned and youth focused enterprises and MSMEs legally recognised under the Laws of Uganda, operating in the Development Minerals subsector; with a product or service on the market.

-The Call targets MSMEs looking to pilot and or scale their inclusive business models and solutions (inclusive business models and solutions are enterprises that include low-income people as customers, as owners, employees, producers and entrepreneurs at various points within the value chain).
+The Call targets MSMEs in the Development Minerals subsectorlooking to pilot and or scale their inclusive business models and solutions (inclusive business models and solutions are enterprises that include low-income people as customers, as owners, employees, producers and entrepreneurs at various points within the value chain).